rasteri/SC1000/README.md

 * Insert the SD card in the A13 module, and attach the SoM to the main PCB.
 Make sure it's the correct way round - the SD card should be right beside the USB storage connector on the rear of the SC1000.

-* Power up the unit to test - the A13 module's green light should blink a few times before remaining on.
+* Connect a USB power source, and power up the unit to test - the A13 module's green light should blink a few times before remaining on.

-* Connect the
+* Assemble the jogwheel - glue the bearing into the hole in the top plate of the enclosure.
+Now glue the magnet to the tip of the M8 bolt.
+Attach the jogwheel to the bearing using the bolt/nut/washer.
+Solder a wire to the outside of the bearing to act as a capacitive touch sensor.

+* Connect the fader to J1, capacitive touch sensor to J4, and (optionally) a small USB power bank to J3.
+If you don't use a power bank, put two jumpers horizontally across J3 to allow the power to bypass it.

 * Assemble the enclosure - drill and tap M3 holes in the aluminium, and screw the whole enclosure together.
+Make sure the magnet at the end of the jogwheel bolt is suspended directly above the rotary sensor IC.